Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_histogram_main1.png
     :width: 400

-When creating the example yourself, a few additionnal steps must be followed in order to obtain such result, let us see how to do so.
+When creating the example yourself, a few additional steps must be followed in order to obtain such result, let us see how to do so.

 .. _workspace_histogram_properties: